 1. GENERAL PROVISIONS

-1.1 These general terms and conditions (the “General Terms and Conditions”) are intended to govern all relations between Mizuho Trust & Banking (Luxembourg) S.A. (hereinafter the “Bank”) and its clients (referred to as a “Client” or “Clients”) for an unlimited period of time, without prejudice to separate agreements, to special rules applicable to certain categories of business and to general banking practice recognized as such in the Grand Duchy of Luxembourg and the European Economic Area.
-Any terms and conditions not specifically agreed by any specific agreements will be governed by these General Terms and Conditions.
-Clients may request a copy of these General Terms and Conditions from the Bank.
+1.1.
+These general terms and conditions (the “General Terms and Conditions”) govern all relations between Mizuho Trust & Banking (Luxembourg) S.A. (hereinafter the “Bank”) and its clients (referred to as a “Client” or “Clients”) for an unlimited period of time, without prejudice to separate agreements, to special rules applicable to certain categories of services and to general banking practice recognized as such in the Grand Duchy of Luxembourg and the European Economic Area.
+All services provided by the Bank will be governed by these General Terms and Conditions, being specified that some services provided by the Bank may be subject to additional separate terms and conditions as communicated from time to time to the Clients, in which case such separate terms and conditions will prevail over the General Terms and Conditions in case of conflict.
+Clients may request at any time a copy of these General Terms and Conditions from the Bank.

 Amendment To the General terms and Conditions

-1.3.
-Should the Bank intend to amend and/or to add new provisions to the General Terms and Conditions governing the relationship with the Client (other than the changes foreseen by the preceding paragraph), the Bank will inform the Client indicating the clauses it intends to modify or add as well as the content of these amendments or additions.

 1.4.
+Should the Bank intend to amend and/or to add new provisions to the General Terms and Conditions, other than with respect to the changes foreseen by the preceding paragraph, the Bank will inform the Client indicating the clauses intended to be modified or added as well as the content of such amendments or additions.

-Amendments to the General Terms and Conditions shall be brought to the attention of the Client in writing either by ordinary mail, by email, by upload to the Bank’s website or by any other means of communication as the Bank shall deem appropriate.
+1.5.
+An amended version of the General Terms and Conditions will be made available to the Client in writing either by ordinary mail, by e-mail, by upload on the Bank’s website and/or by any other means of communication as the Bank shall deem appropriate , and, subject to the below paragraph, are automatically deemed approved by and enforceable against the Client and the Bank at the time of dispatch by mail, e-mail, upload, or communication through other means.

 2. OPENING OF ACCOUNTS, CLIENT IDENTIFICATION AND ORIGIN OF ASSETS